Concept of Death, Hell and Afterlife in Hinduism

 Those who are not liberated, but lived virtuous and dutiful lives according to the laws of God, go by another path called the southern path (daksinayana) to the ancestral world located in the sphere of the moon, where they stay until their karmas are exhausted.

-Then they fall down to the earth through rains and enter into plants, from plants into food, either as plant food or animal food, and through food into semen and then through semen into the wombs where they are reborn again according to their previous actions.
+Then they fall down to the earth through rains and enter into plants, from plants into food, either as plant food or animal food, and through food into male seed and then through male seed into the wombs where they are reborn again according to their previous actions.

 Now there is a third path, the path to the hell in the subterranean worlds (adhogati) reserved for those who indulge in serious sins and demonic actions.
 Upon exhausting their karmas they are born as worms, insects and other low life forms.